 How to Dress in Vietnam

-Although mostly casual in their day to day life, appearance is very important for Vietnamese people.
+Although they are mostly casual in their day to day life, appearance is very important for Vietnamese people.
 If you are attending any formal events or meeting people in more formal situations such as business, make sure you are dressed smartly.

 Clothes are very cheap in Vietnam so pack the basics and get whatever else you may need on location.